Skip to main content

 • Discuss the clinical implications of an agonist or an antagonist drug that binds irreversibly.

-Pharmacodynamics is the study of a drug's biochemical and physiologic effects of a drug on the body.
+Pharmacodynamics is the study of a drug's biochemical and physiologic effects on the body.
 The biochemical interactions through which a medication exerts its clinical or pharmacological effect are called the mechanism of action (MOA).
 The MOA includes the specific drug target, such as receptors, enzymes, proteins, hormones, or drug pathways.

 Receptors are proteins found on the cell surface or within the cell.
 Substances that interact with receptors are called ligands.
 Ligands can be endogenous substances (produced inside the body), such as epinephrine, or exogenous substances (produced outside the body), such as a drug manufactured to mimic epinephrine.
 In both cases, the endogenous or exogenous epinephrine molecule binds to the alpha and beta receptors of the autonomic nervous system.
 Traditionally, most drugs have been manufactured to bind to specific receptors on the cell surface or within a targeted cell type.
 However, many other cellular components and non-specific sites can serve as drug targets to create a clinical response.
 For example, the osmotic laxative magnesium citrate attracts and binds with water molecules, pulling water into the bowel to increase the likelihood of a bowel movement.

 An agonist is a drug that binds to a receptor and produces a biological effect.
 A medication that exerts a strong biological effect is classified as a full agonist.
-Other types of drug-receptor interaction describe medications that produce an effect weaker than the response of a full agonist and are called partial agonists.
+Other types of agonist drug-receptor interaction describe medications that produce an effect weaker than the response of a full agonist and are called partial agonists.

 Range of drug reponses

-Figure 3.1 3.1.1: Range of Drug Responses.
+Figure 3.1.1: Drug-Receptor Binding and the Range of Drug Responses.
 (CC-BY 4.0; Riley Cutler)

 Panel B depicts ion channels.
 Ion channels are gates that open and close to selectively allow an ion or drug to pass through a cell membrane.
 There are two types of ion channels: ligand-gated and voltage-gated.
 Ligand-gated ion channels open when an agonist is bound and are classified as receptors.
-Voltage-gaited ion channels respond to a change in the transmembrane potential rather than molecular binding.
+Voltage-gated ion channels respond to a change in the transmembrane potential rather than molecular binding.
 Medications can interact with an ion channel in several ways.
 A medication may directly bind to the channel protein.
-For example, local anesthetics bind to voltage-gated sodium channels.
-Examples that follow allosteric binding (the drug binds to a site on the channel other than the binding site for the molecule that activates the channel; the neurotransmitter GABA in the case of benzodiazepines) are benzodiazepines, dihydropyridines and sulfonylureas.
+For example, local anesthetics bind to and block voltage-gated sodium channels, inhibiting signal transmission.
+Allosteric binding, that is, the drug binds to a site on the channel other than the binding site for the molecule that activates the channel, includes the neurotransmitter, gamma-aminobutyric acid or GABA (in the case of benzodiazepines), dihydropyridines, and sulfonylureas.
 Other medications may indirectly interact with an ion channel by activating a G protein-coupled receptor.
-Finally, some medications may alter the level of expression of ion channels on the cell surface.
+Finally, some drugs may alter the level of expression of ion channels on the cell surface.
 For example, gabapentin reduces the number of active presynaptic calcium channels and the subsequent release of excitatory neurotransmitters.
+Yet other antagonists modulate the opening and closing of a channel, whereas other medications block the channel's entry or the channel from within, as shown in panel B.

 Four classes of protein targets.

-Figure 3.2 3.1.2: Agonist & Antagonist Medications (CC-BY 4.0; Hannah Koffman and Riley Cutler)
+Figure 3.1.2: Drugs Binding to Receptors, Enzymes, Ion Channels, and Transporters.
+Description in text.
+(CC-BY 4.0; Hannah Koffman and Riley Cutler)

 Gaba A Binding & Allosteric Modulation

-Figure 3.3 Gaba A Binding & Allosteric Modulation (CC-BY 4.0; Riley Cutler)
+Figure 3.1.3: GABA A Binding & Allosteric Modulation (CC-BY 4.0; Riley Cutler)

-Drug-receptor interactions are characterized by the drug's affinity and efficacy.
-The occupation of a drug on a receptor is governed by its affinity or the strength of the bond between the drug and the receptor.
+The drug's affinity and efficacy characterize drug-receptor interactions.
+The occupation of a drug on a receptor is governed by its affinity, or the strength of the bond between the drug and the receptor.
 Affinity can be expressed as the KD or equilibrium constant.
 KD is calculated as the Koff/Kon.
-A drug's on/off rates are specific, and a drug with a high affinity for a receptor may spend more time attached or bound to the receptor than unattached or off.
-Thus, KD is the reciprocal or inversely related to affinity.Dose-response curves can estimate efficacy and potency.
+A drug's off and on rates are specific, and a drug with a high affinity for a receptor may spend more time attached or bound to the receptor than unattached or off.
+Thus, KD is the reciprocal or inversely related to affinity.
+Dose-response curves can estimate efficacy and potency.
 Potency is the concentration at which the medication elicits 50% of the maximal response (EC50).
 The lower the EC50, the greater the potency of the medication.
 Efficacy is the maximal response or effectiveness a medication can produce at a tolerable dose (Emax).
-The graph below shows the dose-response curves for three drugs, A, B, and C. Drug C is the most potent, and Emax is reached at the lowest drug concentration.
+In Figure 3.2.1, the graph shows the dose-response curves for three drugs, A, B, and C. Drug C is the most potent, and Emax is reached at the lowest drug concentration.
 However, the response to Drug C is not as great as the response to Drugs A and B. The drug concentration increases as you move to the right along the x-axis.
-Drugs A and B are less potent than Drug C; the ranking of the three drugs for potency from highest to lowest is C>A>B. The dotted line represents the EC50.
-Drugs A and B have similar efficacy; both curves plateau or flatten out on the same point along the y-axis.
-The ranking of the three drugs from highest to lowest for efficacy is B>A>C. Efficacy can be expressed numerically from zero to one.
+Drugs A and B are less potent than Drug C; the ranking of the three drugs for potency from highest to lowest is C>A>B. Look at the dotted line representing the EC50 on the graph.
+Drugs A and B have similar efficacy; both curves plateau or flatten almost at the same point along the y-axis, and Drug A is slightly higher.
+The ranking of efficacy of the three drugs from highest to lowest is A>B>C. Efficacy can be expressed numerically from zero to one, on a continuum.
 A full agonist drug has an efficacy of one, whereas a full antagonist has an efficacy of zero.

 Dose response curves for 3 drugs